WWE Royal Rumble 2019: Start time, how to watch, confirmed entrants, full match card and more

-In anticipation of this weekend's Royal Rumble PPV, WWE recently remade the 1991 Royal Rumble poster, updated with current male WWE Superstars:
+In anticipation of the Royal Rumble PPV, WWE recently remade the 1991 Royal Rumble poster, updated with current male WWE Superstars:

 Match card